Skip to main content

 Understanding the Body’s Response

-Your body’s reaction to is unique.
+Your body’s reaction to hormonal therapy is unique.
 While clinical guidelines provide a framework, individual responses can vary based on genetics, metabolism, and the specific hormone formulations used.
 Monitoring is the process of listening to that individual response.

 The primary goal is to verify that the endometrium remains thin and stable, which indicates that the progestogen is performing its protective function effectively.
 Any deviation from this expected state, such as unexpected bleeding or a significant increase in endometrial thickness, serves as an early indicator that your protocol may need adjustment.